 Entry requirements for mechanical engineering degrees

-Entry requirements will vary between different institutions.
-However, all universities will expect those applying for mechanical engineering degrees to have a strong academic background in mathematics and physics, with other sciences such as chemistry also beneficial.
 If you don’t have the necessary grades, some universities offer the option to take a foundation year, which aims to provide you with the knowledge you need in order to commence a bachelor’s degree.

 Course structure and assessment methods

 Mechanical engineering degrees usually last for three or four years at undergraduate level and one or two at master’s level.
 Graduates receive a BEng or a MEng qualification upon completion of their studies.
-Teaching will typically consist of lectures and seminars, with compulsory introductory courses covered during the first part of the degree, followed by opportunities to select a specialization and undertake independent or group project work.
-Assessment is likely to be via a combination of written exams, presentations and research projects.

 Mechanical engineering degrees will typically start by giving students an introduction to key mechanical engineering topics such as statics and dynamics, thermodynamics, fluid dynamics, stress analysis, mechanical design and technical drawing.
-Having covered the basics, you may choose one of the following areas in which to specialize.
+Having covered the basics, you may choose one of the following areas in which to specialise.

 Transportation systems